December 20, 2017

 |Gerald Christianson is emeritus professor of Church History at Gettysburg Seminary where he taught for nearly 43 years.
 During this time he also served as a visiting professor at Yale University Divinity School and Lancaster Theological Seminary; founded the Luther Colloquy, the International Seminar on Pre-Reformation Theology and Music, Gettysburg; and co-founded Adams County Habitat for Humanity.
 As a host of the “Seminary Explores” radio broadcast from 1976 to 2013 he recorded hundreds of interviews.
 He recently co-edited Gettysburg: The Quest for Meaning.
 Essays on How We Remember the Battle and Understand Its Consequences.|

-Katy Giebenhain edits the Poetry + Theology rubric for Seminary Ridge Review.
+Katy Giebenhain is a Poet and Graphic Designer.
 Her poems and essays have appeared in Spiritus: A Journal of Christian Spirituality, Saint Katherine Review, The Cresset, The London Magazine, The Glasgow Review of Books, Seven on the Spot, Backbone Mountain Review, The Examined Life Journal, Down to the Dark River: Contemporary Poems about the Mississippi River, Appalachian Journal and elsewhere.
-She is Director of Communications at United Lutheran Seminary.

 |Kristin Johnston Largen is currently Co-Dean and Associate Professor ofSystematic Theology at United Lutheran Seminary.
 She received her Ph.D. in comparative theology from the Graduate Theological Union in 2002, and she is the author of several books, including Finding God among our Neighbors, (Fortress Press, 2013).
 She also is the editor of Dialog: a Journal of Theology.
 She is married to John Largen, and they have one very sweet Jack Russell Terrier, Henry.
 She loves running, reading, knitting, playing the harp, and cheering for the Denver Broncos during football season.
 She blogs at www.happylutheran.blogspot.com, and you can follow her on twitter at @kristinlargen.|